Tschaul/iridanus-server/README.md

-# eridanus-server
+# Iridanus-server
-Server for Eridanus
+Server for Iridanus

 # MVP